 Indulge in Self-Care

 Solo travel is fun, but it can also be tough — living out of a suitcase and a toiletry bag can get tedious and stale.
 Be sure to take care of yourself while you’re traveling.
-Seek out the city’s best yoga studio, book a relaxing facial, or find a quiet spot in your hotel room where you can sit quietly for ten minutes.
+Seek out the city’s best yoga studio, book a relaxing facial, or find a quiet spot in your hotel room where you can quietly meditate for ten minutes.
 These moments of indulgence can recharge your batteries when you’re feeling weary.

 For me, solo travel is a way to connect with aspects of myself that don’t get enough attention in the day-to-day grind.
 It’s as if these ephemeral glimpses at my many layers give me a view into another life.
 I’ve often referred to solo travel as the pursuit of my sister life.
 Cheryl Strayed, author of Wild and advice columnist for Dear Sugar, gave this advice to an inquirer once, and it latched onto me: